 If you are suffering in this moment because of a relationship (and that suffering can be unbearable, I know), here are some things you can do.

 The objective is to change your obsessive state of mind as fast as possible.
 From a psychic point of view, an energy point of view, you need to change your aura, your energy field.
 When you change your energy field, you get a break from the obsession.
 When you get a break, you give yourself the opportunity to recover, gain strength and allow solutions to arise.
 So, doing anything (that's constructive), will do the trick: go see a movie; visit with friends; clean house; sit in a cafe; watch some comedy -- I have compiled a big selection of videos in the Comedy section of the website; or call your therapist.

 It's a good idea not to be alone.
 If you can put yourself where there are a lot of people, even if you don't talk to them, the energy from their psyches will change your state of mind, and that's what you want--a break in your intensity, some distance, so you can start to think clearly and move toward permanent solutions to the problem.

 You can also use the "Love Letter Format" on the right side here (I suggest you print it out), to work through your intense emotions and arrive at peace.
 Just make sure you are comprehensive as you work through the different sections, and make sure you move through to the end.
-The process itself is transformative, so it's important to do all the pieces to the end.
+The process itself is transformative, so it's important to do all the pieces to the end--in one sitting.

 Below is a wonderful guided meditation on forgiveness recorded by Peter Russell and the Monroe Institute.
 Really good to listen to when you feel hurt by someone's actions.